peppedilillo/grb-trigger-algorithms/README.md

 Results will be stored in `grb-trigger-algorithms/detection_performances/outputs`.
 We also provide scripts to plot and table the results, see `plot.py` and `table.py` in `grb-trigger-algorithms/detection_performances/`.

+## Other material
+The folder `/grb-trigger-algorithms/visualization` contains the code used for creating the "checker plots" representing the operations of different algorithms (Figure 1 and Figure 2 of the paper).

+We provide some non-code, non-data material with this repository.
+These include:
+* Annotated logs for our runs over Fermi data, for all periods considered in the paper.
+  These files are located in the folder `/grb-trigger-algorithms/real_data/logs`.
+* Plots for all the transients observed with Fermi-GBM which trigger Poisson-FOCuS and have no counterpart in official catalogs.
+  These files are in the folder `/grb-trigger-algorithms/real_data/plots`.
+* Results from our computational efficiency tests (in `/grb-trigger-algorithms/computationa_efficiency/outputs`) and latex tables (`/grb-trigger-algorithms/computationa_efficiency/tables`)
+* Result tables for our statistical power tests (in `/grb-trigger-algorithms/detection_performances/tables`)

 ## Uninstalling